-- An amendment of debt repayment schedule, which is the plainest type of financial restructuring, aimed at making existing debt repayments consistent with the debtor business's projected cash flows.
-Such amendment may also be accompanied by an enhancement of lenders' security and may also include some additional financing to cover urgent needs of the debtor.
+- an amendment of debt repayment schedule, which is the plainest type of financial restructuring, aimed at making existing debt repayments consistent with the debtor business's projected cash flows.
+Such an amendment may also be accompanied by an enhancement of lenders' security and may also include some additional financing to cover urgent needs of the debtor;

 vii Other laws relevant to insolvency and restructuring